KesharwaniArpita/cern-technical-student-notes/README.md

 - What is your ideal working environment
 - Do you want to add any comment?

 That's it.
 You get one minute to think to an answer (not recorded) and one minute to reply (obviously recorded).
-I was a bit nervous, and you probabily will be too.
+I was a bit nervous, and you probably will be too.
 But there is no need, just answer the questions.

 # Interviews with the teams
 Now for the hard part.
 After the SONRU deadline, HR send all the candidate files to the teams for the selection.
 1-3 weeks after the SONRU deadline, you can be contacted by some team - typically via email - to schedule a call.

 Most of the applicants won't get contacted back.
-While it does not mean yet that you are not selected, it appears that being selected without an interview is pretty hard, so the chanches are quite low at this point.
+While it does not mean yet that you are not selected, it appears that being selected without an interview is pretty hard, so the chances are quite low at this point.
 Do not despair, it happens!
 [What to do if you're not selected](#if-im-not-selected).

 At this point you can be contacted by one or more teams.
 This does not mean that you're selected yet, but your chances are now a lot higher, congrats!
 ### How to prepare for the interview